-Dr Bhatnagar: In properly manufactured facilities both the hardware and e-juice has been demonstrated to have much less harm than the combustibles.
+Dr Bhatnagar: In properly manufactured facilities both the hardware and e-liquid has been demonstrated to have much less harm than the combustibles.
 The recent cluster of lung disease are by the CDC’s own investigation not related to the vaping of e-cigarettes with or without nicotine but rather to adulterated THC solutions.
 Aside from some people having a hypersensitivity to ingredients (usually PG) leading to throat irrigation very little is consistently reported.
 Importantly nicotine poisoning has only occurred when highly concentrated solutions (industrial strength, not consumer strength) have been inadvertently consumed.

 Q: Despite its condemnation from various media outlets, has vaping served its purpose as a viable alternative to smoking?
 If so, how have you observed the health benefits as a medical professional?

 Dr Bhatnagar: Yes, the condemnation is ill founded and not factual, it is indeed the epitome of FALSE NEWS.
-The media has sensationalized the issue and often failed to inform the public on the differences between THC use and e-cigs for smoking cessation.
+The media has sensationalized the issue and often failed to inform the public on the differences between THC use and e-cigarettes for smoking cessation.
 Sadly, the catch all term of vaping pandered to the anti-vape lobby who took full advantage of the false news.

 Q: What role has technology and product selection served in the popularization of vaping?